Sound Shore Portfolio Commentaries

-The views in this letter were those of the Fund managers as of the date first published and may not necessarily reflect their views on the date this letter is first published or anytime thereafter.
+The views in this letter were those of the Fund managers as of 6/30/21 and may not necessarily reflect their views on the date this letter is first published or anytime thereafter.

 You should consider the Fund’s investment objective, risks, charges and expenses carefully before investing.
 The summary prospectus and/or the prospectus contain this and other information about the Fund and are available from your financial intermediary or www.soundshorefund.com.
 The summary prospectus and/or prospectus should be read carefully before investing.